South Fork Kaweah River

 The regular well-marked turn from Hwy 198 to Southfork Drive is just after the Three Rivers golf course (waypoint SFORKD), but since we're optimizing we'll turn before that intersection, east onto Old Three Rivers Road (waypoint OLD3RV).
 This becomes Blossom Road and intersects Southfork Drive at a 4-way stop sign (waypoint SFORKJ) about half a mile from Hwy 198.
 Turn right (south) onto Southfork Drive and follow the main road all the way to the end.
 On your way out this will be the only stop sign (waypoint SFORKJ) and you can turn left.
 Or, if you want dinner in Three Rivers, go straight and reach Hwy 198 much further north at SFORKD.

-There is no longer a sign for Clough Cave, even though various maps show such a cave near the Ranger Station at the end of the road!
+There is no longer a sign for Clough Cave, even though various maps show such a cave at the end of the road!

 David Huff adds in 2003: